ohjy1006kenneth/Line-tracking-ranger-robot/README.md

 ## Achievements

-Designed Real-Time Lane and Corner Detection Algorithm using OpenCV:
+Designed Real-Time Lane, Cornet Detection, and Depth Calculation Algorithms using OpenCV:
 * Applied Hough transformation to identify left and right lane boundaries (green & blue line)
 * Developed a custom algorithm to generate driving line (yellow line) and recognize corner types (sharp turn, smooth turn)
 * Increased accuracy by pre-processing images with reverse-perspective and Gaussian blur
+* Designed an average depth calculation algorithm to detect obstacles in the robot's path, enabling effective obstacle avoidance and safer navigation

 ![A screenshot of a computer Description automatically generated](./media/image_processing.png)